Trump lands in Saudi Arabia on first overseas visit of presidency

 Before leaving the United States Friday, Trump said he would use his trip to protect American interests.

-Joining him on his voyage is a who's a who of White House senior staff, including his daughter and senior advisor Ivanka Trump, son-in-law and advisor Jared Kushner, chief of staff Reince Preibus, White House press secretary Sean Spicer and chief strategist Steve Bannon.
+Joining Trump on his voyage is a who's who of White House senior staff, including his daughter and senior advisor Ivanka Trump, his son-in-law and advisor Jared Kushner, chief of staff Reince Priebus, White House press secretary Sean Spicer and chief strategist Steve Bannon.

+Ivanka Trump was also planning to hold a round table discussion on women's economic empowerment with prominent Saudi women, according to the White House.
+The president's daughter has championed working women since joining the administration.

+This is her second foreign foray as a member Trump's team.
+In April she participated in a panel discussion at the Women20 summit in Berlin, Germany.

-The visit, which will be followed by stops in Israel, the Vatican and Belgium for a NATO meeting, comes after a presidential campaign marked by Trump's anti-Muslim and even anti-Saudi rhetoric.
+The Saudi visit will be followed by stops in Israel, the Vatican, Belgium, and Sicily, and comes after a presidential campaign marked by Trump's anti-Muslim and even anti-Saudi rhetoric.

 During the presidential race, Trump criticized his Democratic adversary Hillary Clinton for taking money from Saudi Arabia and other countries that "want women as slaves and to kill gays."

-He also said he saw Muslims "clapping and cheering" while the New York City's Twin Towers fell during the Sept.
-11, 2001, attacks on the United States — a widely debunked claim, and pledged to stop Muslims from entering the country.
+He also said he saw Muslims "clapping and cheering" while the World Trade Center in New York City fell on Sept.
+11, 2001 — a widely debunked claim — and pledged to stop Muslims from entering the country.

 Early on in his presidency, Trump signed an eventually unsuccessful travel ban that barred citizens from a handful of Muslim-majority countries, although not Saudi Arabia.